dexC166/dex-product-store/README.md

 - **`DX`**: Structured error handling on both frontend and backend for real-world readiness and great dev experience.
 - **`Front-to-Back Ownership`**: Every line written was part of my step-by-step growth.
 - **`Beyond Tutorial Learning`**: Started with codesistency's guidance but evolved into my own unique implementation through experimentation and customization.
+- **`📚 Production-Ready Documentation`**: Comprehensive JSDoc comments throughout the entire codebase with mentoring tone, explaining the "why" behind every code decision.
+- **`🎓 Educational Codebase`**: Context-aware documentation that serves as a learning resource for understanding modern full-stack development patterns.

 ---